TypicalFence/brontoroutus/readme.md

 Tiny Router for deno.
 Tries to be as close to [std/hhtp](https://deno.land/std@0.123.0/http) as possible and aims to be easily extendable.

-Probably not the fastes right now, but that isn't one of the main goals.
-Easily fixable along the line.
+Probably not the fastest right now, but that isn't one of the main goals.
+Easily fixable along the line.TM

 # Example